Cost of living support

 Length of time we keep your information

-We will keep your information whilst you have an active license and for 6 years or 2 full cycles after the license has been revoked, expired or surrendered at which point it will be disposed of securely.
+We will keep your information whilst you have an active license and for 6 years after the license has been revoked, expired or surrendered at which point it will be disposed of securely.
 However, you do have the right to contact us and ask for your information to be removed where there is no obligation or statutory requirement for it to be kept.
 You can exercise this right by contacting food.team@colchester.gov.uk.

 Food safety